 As CNN's Pedro Pinto writes, regardless of the resolution of Liverpool's boardroom issues and the presence of star players such as Torres and Steven Gerrard, the club faces a long climb back to the top.

 What do supporters make of the proposed sale?

-Many Liverpool fans have welcomed the severing of ties with Hicks and Gillett that any sale will bring.
-As one supporter from India stated on the team's Facebook page: "It is excellent news after a lot of problems ... this new buyer can help us get back the glory after two decades!"
+Many Liverpool fans will welcome the severing of ties with Hicks and Gillett that any sale will bring.
+As one supporter from India states on the team's Facebook page: "It is excellent news after a lot of problems ... this new buyer can help us get back the glory after two decades!"
 Another wrote on Twitter: "Dear Mr. @John_W_Henry: We love our club so much, if you buy #LFC please take care with your heart and passions and not just capital..."

 But, as CNN's Ben Wyatt writes, the replacement of one set of American owners with another American, begs the question of whether Liverpool's board is swapping the frying pan for the fire.

 The sale of the club would also appear to bring to an end efforts by supporters groups to buy the club collectively themselves.
-In a statement last week, Spirit of Shankly, the Liverpool supporters union which spearheaded those efforts, cautiously welcomed NESV's interest, saying that new owners could expect "one gently outstretched hand of welcome while the other hand contains a list of questions that will need honest and open answers before any welcome becomes more warm."
+In a statement, Spirit of Shankly, the Liverpool supporters union which spearheaded those efforts, cautiously welcomed Tuesday's developments by saying that new owners could expect "one gently outstretched hand of welcome while the other hand contains a list of questions that will need honest and open answers before any welcome becomes more warm."